obaldellon/web-upinfo/_posts/s2/2018-09-07-internet-of-the-future.md

 #
 subheadline: "R. Aparicio, MCF"
 title: "Internet of the Future"
+logo: "logo_blanc.png"
-teaser: "Classical networking paradigms and architectures are becoming outdated very quickly because of the evolution of users’ habits and technological development.
-Thus, this course aims to bridge the gap between the basics presented in a classical « Introduction to Networking » course and the real technologies and protocols deployed in Internet nowadays. "
+teaser: "Classical networking paradigms and architecture are becoming outdated very quickly because of the evolution of user&apos; habits and technological development.
+Thus, this course aims to bridge the gap between the basics presented in a classical &quot;Introduction to Network&quot; course and protocols deployed in Internet nowadays."
 categories:
   - S2
 tags: